 To give an idea of the increase in performance possible with this round: a 45 ACP +P 230gr projectile will leave the muzzle at 950 ft/sec while a 460 Rowland will propel a 230gr projectile to 1340 ft/sec.
 This puts the terminal performance, out of a 1911-style handgun, on par with a 44 Magnum handgun.
 Below is an example of the 460 Rowland terminal performance potential:

-Please keep in mind that the 460 Rowland round pictured above left is a mild 460 Rowland round.
+Please keep in mind that the 460 Rowland round pictured at top is a mild 460 Rowland round.
 Greater performance is possible by simply adding more propellant.

 One area where handguns are generally deficient is in the realm of aerodynamics and terminal effectiveness at range.
 The dynamic pressure present on a bullet nose while it impacts water or gelatin causes the bullet to expand.
 Bullets traveling much under 700 ft/sec are generally not capable of expanding.
 When a bullet leaves the muzzle and travels downrange with the aerodynamics of a brick, this is cause for significant concern.
 Let’s take a look at how the 460 Rowland can keep our bullets expanding even when hitting distant targets: